Isidor Rabi: World War II

+In early 1942, Rabi proposed establishing a satellite laboratory at Columbia University to develop magnetrons at still shorter wavelengths.
+The MIT magnetron group was overburdened, and the New York location offered proximity to Bell Labs while allowing him to recruit colleagues whose personal circumstances kept them in the city, including Jerome M. B. Kellogg and Polykarp Kusch.
+The Columbia Radiation Laboratory began operations in March 1942 under a $140,000 NDRC contract, with Rabi as nonresident director.
+The three-centimeter magnetron work that Rabi's groups had initiated at MIT proved foundational to several of the war's most important radar systems, including H_{2}X airborne bombing radars and high-resolution shipboard sets.

-In 1942 Robert Oppenheimer attempted to recruit Rabi and Robert Bacher to work at the Los Alamos Laboratory on a new secret project.
+In 1942, Robert Oppenheimer attempted to recruit Rabi and Robert Bacher to work at the Los Alamos Laboratory on a new secret project.
 They convinced Oppenheimer that his plan for a military laboratory would not work, since a scientific effort would need to be a civilian affair.
 The plan was modified, and the new laboratory would be a civilian one, run by the University of California under contract from the War Department.
 In the end, Rabi still did not go west, but did agree to serve as a consultant to the Manhattan Project.
 Rabi attended the Trinity test in July 1945.
 The scientists working on Trinity set up a betting pool on the yield of the test, with predictions ranging from total dud to 45 kilotons of TNT equivalent (kt).
 Rabi arrived late and found the only entry left was for 18 kilotons, which he purchased.
 Wearing welding goggles, he waited for the result with Ramsey and Enrico Fermi.
 The blast was rated at 18.6 kilotons, and Rabi won the pool.